-This is a fun and forward thinking course that allows you to develop a passion for IT.
+In a nutshell, this is the new IT vocational A Level course.
+We study a fun and forward thinking course that allows you to develop a passion for IT.
 Whether you have studied IT before or not, this course will open your eyes to the ever changing world of IT and how we have come to depend on it in every walk of life.
 With links to industry, you will have the opportunity to develop skills required to work in any career.